arduino/help-center-content/content/Software and Downloads/Compilation/The-IDE-prints-a-message-about-sketch-size-and-memory-usage.md

 title: "The IDE prints a message about sketch size and memory usage"
 ---

-After compiling a sketch the IDE will check for storage and memory usage, against the specifications of the selected board. **Note that the results are always printed to the console, even if successful.**.
-As long as the use of storage space and dynamic memory usage are both below 100%, the message does not indicate a problem.
+After compiling a sketch the IDE will check for storage and memory usage, against the specifications of the selected board. **Note that the results are always printed to the console, even if successful.** As long as the use of storage space and dynamic memory usage are both below 100%, the message does not indicate a problem.

 ## Example